BLOG

 When will I receive Form 1099-DA?

 It’s important to remember that many exchanges already report taxable income to the IRS.
-Currently, cryptocurrency exchanges send a variety of cryptocurrency forms to customers including Form 1099-MISC and Form 1099-B.
+Currently, cryptocurrency exchanges send a variety of 1099 forms to customers including Form 1099-MISC and Form 1099-B.

 Who is required to report Form 1099-DA?